-The Fresh Water System provides water to the galley sink, shower, bathroom lavatory, toilet, and water heater.
-Water may be supplied by either of two sources:

-- A fresh water tank and water pump located within the motorhome, or - Any external fresh water source to which the motorhome may be connected, known as "city water".
+The Fresh Water System provides water to the galley sink and the wash station.
+Water may be supplied by the fresh water tank and water pump located within the motorhome.

-The fresh water tank on your motorhome is filled using the Tank Fill.
+The fresh water tank on your motorhome is filled using the Tank Fill or the Gravity Fill.